UltraStar-Deluxe/format/spec.md

 Since:        0.2.0
 ```

 The headers `P1`, `P2`, … indicate the names of the voices of a song.
-These names correspond to the voices indicated by the `P1`, `P2`, … player changes (see [section 3.3](#33-player-changes)).
+These names correspond to the voices indicated by the `P1`, `P2`, … voice changes (see [section 3.3](#33-voice-changes)).
 If the voices correspond to different singers in the original song, the header values often indicate the names of the original singers.

-The association of header values to voices is defined by the numerical value after each `P` respectively, i.e. the header `P2` indicates the name of the voice whose notes are introduced by the `P2` player change.
+The association of header values to voices is defined by the numerical value after each `P` respectively, i.e. the header `P2` indicates the name of the voice whose notes are introduced by the `P2` voice change.
 Leading zeroes are insignificant, i.e. the headers `P1` and `P001` both refer to the same voice.

 > [!CAUTION]
 >